angry-bender/angry-bender.github.io/_posts/2020-02-27-basic_linux_resources.md

 `grep –x “boo”  <filename>`| Exact Matches
-`grep –A2 “aara” <filename>`|	Prints extra lines for Context `grep –E “e$” <filename>`| Use a Regular expression `egrep ‘<pattern1>|<pattern2>’ <filename>`| enhanced grep to search for two patterns simultaneously
+`grep –A2 “aara” <filename>`|	Prints extra lines for Context `grep –E “e$” <filename>`| Use a Regular expression `grep -rail -f <sourcefile>` | Recursively list every file that contains a value from a source file `grep -raih -f <sourcefile>` | Recursively list every file and string that contains a value from a source file `grep -raiH -f <sourcefile>` | Recursively list string that contains a value from a source file `egrep ‘<pattern1>|<pattern2>’ <filename>`| enhanced grep to search for two patterns simultaneously

 [*Back to table of contents*](#)